kurtulusakyuz/IonStack_S21/README.md

 MFC double-free unreachable with `MFC_USE_DMABUF_CONTAINER=n`;
 AF_ALG/eBPF gated for shell).
-The remaining open fronts live outside this repo's scope: Mali-G78 r38 recon (`/dev/mali0` is shell-openable), oempocalypse-P2 watch, and the final report.
-Post-write artifacts (KernelSU `.ko` + `ksud` built for this exact firmware) are staged separately by the owner; the `src/kernelsnitch/` headers in this tree remain staged but unbuilt (no consumer exists without a write).
+The remaining open fronts live outside this repo's scope: Mali-G78 r38 recon (`/dev/mali0` is shell-openable), oempocalypse-P2 watch.
+Post-write artifacts
+(KernelSU `.ko` + `ksud` built for this exact firmware) are staged separately; the `src/kernelsnitch/` headers in this tree remain staged but unbuilt (no consumer exists without a write).

 This repo is kept as the complete, self-contained record of the o1s